Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.

 “But they don’t know!”

 “They must,” the Count interrupted.
-“I expect a host of family members here soon if Giles’ news is correct.
+“I expect a host of family members to soon arrive here if Giles’ news is correct.
 Giles will not be the only one who will need help.”

 Hastings bowed quickly, chastened by his master’s scolding.
 “Yes, sir.”